jeongm-in/touchpad-adventure/README.md

 HID Report is nothing more than a binary data sent from the HID device.
 HID Report descriptor is a schematic for a given HID report, which outlines what each parts of the report's binary data means and describes the range limit of each part.

 I had some data to work with, such as report descriptor data in [Arya's repository](https://github.com/0xAryaCAFE/spicy-micropython/blob/3810a95b423668ce8a7be2f6eb615eec5d33fedd/ports/rp2/tusb_port.c#L142).
-Apparently Arya and many other people were already here, but I couldn't find how to turn this device into a stand alone device just yet.
+Apparently Arya and many other people were already here, but I couldn't readily find a way to turn this module into a stand alone device online.

 I also learned that HID device usually stores its HID descriptor on the device so that the host machine can interact with it.
 I updated my earlier code to "dump" some data from each address under 0x2C.